KessyRuth/Personal-portfolio/README.md

-# 💻 Kessy Akinyi's Personal Portfolio
+# 💻 My Personal Portfolio

 Welcome to my **Personal Portfolio Website**!
 This is a single-page responsive website built using **HTML** and **CSS** to showcase who I am, my interests, education, projects, and how to get in touch with me.